Skip to main content

 Skipping networking.
 The cybersecurity community is tight-knit.
 Local BSides conferences are free or low-cost.
 ISACA and ISSA chapter meetings welcome newcomers.
 Hiring managers at consulting firms actively look for candidates through these channels.
 Posting your resume on job boards alone is not enough.

 Cybersecurity is one of the few high-growth fields where a career change is not only possible but actively encouraged by employers facing a chronic talent shortage.
-The 4.8 million-person global workforce gap, projected 29% job growth through 2034, and median salaries exceeding $120,000 create favorable conditions for motivated career changers.
+That gap — combined with projected 29% job growth through 2034 and median salaries exceeding $120,000 — makes this one of the best times to make the switch.

 The path is straightforward: assess your transferable skills, build foundational knowledge through free and low-cost resources, earn CompTIA Security+ as your first credential, practice consistently on hands-on platforms, build a portfolio that demonstrates real-world skills, and apply strategically to organizations known for hiring from non-traditional backgrounds.
 The total investment for a self-study path ranges from $500 to $2,000, with a realistic timeline of 6 to 12 months.